-The Topic Expert Group on Ethical decision-making and palliative care works on standards related to challenging decision-making processes in neonatal care.
+8 Access the standards here The Topic Expert Group on Ethical decision-making and palliative care works on standards related to challenging decision-making processes in neonatal care.

-Elsa Afonso, Spain/UK

-Prof Hans-Ulrich Bucher, Switzerland

-Dr Laurence Caeymaex, France

-Prof Nicholas Embleton, UK

-Dr Milivoj Novak, Croatia

-Dr Daniel Nuzum, Ireland Prof Jochen Peters, Germany Karl Rombo, Sweden Yannic Verhaest, Belgium Dr Daniel Wood, UK "The scope of intensive neonatal care is expanding and great efforts have been made in neonatal intensive care units to reduce neonatal mortality.
+Members of the TEG Elsa Afonso, Spain/UK Prof Hans-Ulrich Bucher, Switzerland Dr Laurence Caeymaex, France Prof Nicholas Embleton, UK Dr Milivoj Novak, Croatia Dr Daniel Nuzum, Ireland Prof Jochen Peters, Germany Karl Rombo, Sweden Yannic Verhaest, Belgium Dr Daniel Wood, UK Our heartfelt thanks go to our former Chair Professor Gorm Greisen, Denmark for his valuable contribution.
+"The scope of intensive neonatal care is expanding and great efforts have been made in neonatal intensive care units to reduce neonatal mortality.
 But in this process it is essential that the dignity and integrity of babies and their families are protected with due attention to minimising unnecessary suffering.
 The medical facts must be clarified as well as possible, but equally important, the family has to be involved.
 Only by involving parents, their life conditions and views can be known, as well as their wish to contribute to any decision."
+Chairs of the TEG